-According to the Indian tradition, Bhagwan Shankar has been considered as the deity of dance.
+According to the Indian tradition, Bhagwan Shankar has been considered the deity of dance.
 Shivji dances daily in his full of fun in the evening.
 All the people are involved in this joy and dance of Shiva.
 In this great joy dance, Brahma Ji gives rhythm, Vishnu Ji plays the mridang, Mata Saraswati Ji taunts her veena, Surya-moon flutes flute, Apsaras and eunuchs take care of the devotees, Nandi plays the drum and Bhrigi plays the Mandal Narada Ji mixes with them.
 The constellation of the earth moves with the movement of the earth and hands by the footsteps of Shiva.
 That is why it has been said, “The world is dancing”.
 This whole world is dance.

 The postures were invented by Shiva in dance in this way and the tandumuni (nandishvara) of the postures were compiled one by one and began to practice them sitting in rhythm.
 When Bharatmuni with the permission of Brahmaji presented the drama named “Tripurdah” with his troupe to Shiva on the Mount of Kailash – then Lord Shankara suggested planning the dance in this drama experiment and ordered his beloved disciple TanduMuni Gave them to impart dance education to Bharata Muni.

 Thus the “Tandav” dance of Shiva became famous due to the teachings by Tandu.
 BharataMuni taught this dance to his sons.
 So this dance was propagated in Bhu-lok.
-Similarly, in the fourth chapter of his book Natyashastraam, Bharata Muni has described the characteristic of Tandav dance.
+Similarly, in the fourth chapter of his book Natyashastraam, Bharata Muni described the characteristic of the Tandav dance.

 The dance in which every such dance, with the emotion of veer, vibhats, raudra, adhbhut, etc., which is worthy of men to perform, is called Tandav dance.
 Fast preparation has special significance in this dance.
 The movement of the post takes place at a very fast pace and according to that, the organs are also charged fully.
-Strong words like Dhadan, Tadhan, Thanga, Dhetta, Dhumkit, etc. are also used in its lyrics.
-In Kathak dance, the paran of the Pakhavaj is danced with this Tandava postures.
+Strong words like Dhadan, Tadhan, Thanga, Dhetta, Dhumkit, etc. are also used in their lyrics.
+In Kathak dance, the paran of the Pakhavaj is danced with this Tandava posture.

 Types of Tandav Dance

-According to which Lord Shiva conceived this dance form because he was very fond of dancing.
+According to this Lord Shiva conceived this dance form because he was very fond of dancing.
 Shiv’s Tandava is embellished with 108 Karanas and 32 embers.
 In ancient texts, the Tandava also finds mention of many distinctions.
 The seven distinctions of Tandava are explained.